1,945 Shares in Vanguard Health Care ETF (NYSEARCA:VHT) Bought by Pacific Sun Financial Corp

 Pacific Sun Financial Corp purchased a new position in shares of Vanguard Health Care ETF (NYSEARCA:VHT) in the 3rd quarter, Holdings Channel.com reports.
 The institutional investor purchased 1,945 shares of the company’s stock, valued at approximately $481,000.

 Other institutional investors also recently made changes to their positions in the company.
-US Bancorp DE grew its stake in Vanguard Health Care ETF by 6.9% in the 3rd quarter.
-US Bancorp DE now owns 23,960 shares of the company’s stock valued at $5,922,000 after purchasing an additional 1,540 shares during the period.
-Pallas Capital Advisors LLC grew its stake in Vanguard Health Care ETF by 117.7% in the 3rd quarter.
-Pallas Capital Advisors LLC now owns 17,333 shares of the company’s stock valued at $4,548,000 after purchasing an additional 9,370 shares during the period.
-Trinity Legacy Partners LLC grew its stake in Vanguard Health Care ETF by 2.5% in the 3rd quarter.
-Trinity Legacy Partners LLC now owns 22,070 shares of the company’s stock valued at $5,455,000 after purchasing an additional 537 shares during the period.
-Green Harvest Asset Management LLC grew its stake in Vanguard Health Care ETF by 27.5% in the 3rd quarter.
-Green Harvest Asset Management LLC now owns 91,864 shares of the company’s stock valued at $22,705,000 after purchasing an additional 19,806 shares during the period.
+US Bancorp DE grew its holdings in Vanguard Health Care ETF by 6.9% during the third quarter.
+US Bancorp DE now owns 23,960 shares of the company’s stock worth $5,922,000 after buying an additional 1,540 shares in the last quarter.
+Pallas Capital Advisors LLC grew its holdings in Vanguard Health Care ETF by 117.7% during the third quarter.
+Pallas Capital Advisors LLC now owns 17,333 shares of the company’s stock worth $4,548,000 after buying an additional 9,370 shares in the last quarter.
+Trinity Legacy Partners LLC grew its holdings in Vanguard Health Care ETF by 2.5% during the third quarter.
+Trinity Legacy Partners LLC now owns 22,070 shares of the company’s stock worth $5,455,000 after buying an additional 537 shares in the last quarter.
+Green Harvest Asset Management LLC grew its holdings in Vanguard Health Care ETF by 27.5% during the third quarter.
+Green Harvest Asset Management LLC now owns 91,864 shares of the company’s stock worth $22,705,000 after buying an additional 19,806 shares in the last quarter.
 Finally, Axiom Financial Strategies LLC grew its stake in Vanguard Health Care ETF by 11.3% in the 3rd quarter.
 Axiom Financial Strategies LLC now owns 23,115 shares of the company’s stock valued at $5,713,000 after purchasing an additional 2,351 shares during the period.

 Shares of NYSEARCA:VHT opened at $246.44 on Friday.
 The business has a fifty day moving average price of $253.37 and a two-hundred day moving average price of $255.14.
 Vanguard Health Care ETF has a 1 year low of $216.25 and a 1 year high of $268.72.